Karinza38/GeoFun/source/continents/europe_north.rst

 **Road signs**
     - Yellow filling for priority, warnings and prohibitory signs.
-    - Cylindrical bollards.
+    - Bollards can have a slanted or horizontal black region.
 The reflective strip can be white or yellow.

 .. image:: images/sweden-bollard-back.png
   :height: 250